 - Now, locate the task named OfficeBackgroundTaskHandlerRegistration in the mid pane

-- Select the OfficeBackgroundTaskHandlerRegistration and click Disable from the right most pane (or right click and select Disable).
+- Select the OfficeBackgroundTaskHandlerRegistration and click Disable from the rightmost panel (or right-click and select Disable).
 Note: If you don’t want to disable then you have another option as well.
 You can change some settings that will make this task run in the background and you won’t see the CMD pop up.
 If you want to change these options then follow the steps given below

 - Click Change User or Group